 Unlike adult dogs, puppies let you know in no uncertain terms if they are in pain.
 If your puppy was romping happily around the room before you put them in a playpen, and starts crying as soon as you place them in the pen.
 Pain is unlikely to be the cause of the crying.
 That leaves us with learned crying, and fear crying to consider.

 Older puppies that have previously been released frequently from their playpen or crate when they are crying, may cry very persistently when put back in there.
-That’s because they’ve learned that crying gets them their freedom.
+Dog that bark in their crate at night for example, often do so because they’ve learned that crying gets them their freedom.

 Eight week old puppies that have just left home are unlikely to have got into the habit of crying, and so we are left with the root cause of crying in newly adopted puppies: most puppies that are crying when they have recently arrived in your home, are doing so because they are afraid.